Aga Khan I: Khoja reassumption and dispute

 The vast majority of his Khoja Ismaili followers in India welcomed him warmly, but some dissident members, sensing their loss of prestige with the arrival of the Imam, wished to maintain control over communal properties.
 Because of this, Hasan Ali Shah decided to secure a pledge of loyalty from the members of the community to himself and to the Ismaili form of Islam.
 Although most of the members of the community signed a document issued by Hasan Ali Shah summarizing the practices of the Ismailis, a group of dissenting Khojas surprisingly asserted that the community had always been Sunni.
 This group was outcast by the unanimous vote of all the Khojas assembled in Bombay.
 In 1866, these dissenters filed a suit in the Bombay High Court against Hasan Ali Shah, claiming that the Khojas had been Sunni Muslims from the very beginning.
 The case, commonly referred to as the Aga Khan Case, was heard by Sir Joseph Arnould.
 The hearing lasted several weeks, and included testimony from Hasan Ali Shah himself.
 After reviewing the history of the community, Justice Arnould gave a definitive and detailed judgement against the plaintiffs and in favour of Hasan Ali Shah and other defendants.
 The judgement was significant in that it legally established the status of the Khojas as a community referred to as Shia Nizari Ismailis, and of Hasan Ali Shah as the spiritual head of that community.
 Hasan Ali Shah's authority thereafter was not seriously challenged again.

 Final years

 Hasan Ali Shah spent his final years in Bombay with occasional visits to Pune.
 Maintaining the traditions of the Iranian nobility to which he belonged, he kept excellent stables and became a well-known figure at the Bombay racecourse.
 Hasan Ali Shah died after an imamate of sixty-four years in April 1881.
 He was buried in a specially built shrine at Hasanabad in the Mazagaon area of Bombay.
 He was survived by three sons and five daughters.
 Hasan Ali Shah was succeeded as Imam by his eldest son Aqa Ali Shah, who became Aga Khan II.

+Titles and honours

+The titles Prince and Princess are used by the Aga Khans and their children by virtue of their descent from Shah Fath Ali Shah of the Persian Qajar dynasty.
+The princely title was officially recognised by the British government to the entire family of the Aga Khan in 1938.

+The title of 'His Highness' was initially granted by the British Monarch to the Ismaili Imams dating back in mid 1800s, to the first Aga Khan, in recognition as a religious leader of global importance and his role as spiritual head of the Ismaili community resides in Commonwealth countries.